 First-year enrolment is limited, satisfying minimum entrance requirements does not guarantee admission.

-Students are required to provide proof of pre-exposure rabies vaccination in the form of a current and effective rabies titre within the first eight weeks of beginning the program.
+Students are required to provide proof of pre-exposure rabies vaccination within the first four weeks of beginning the program.

 - VETA 1002 - Front Office and Reception 1 (Semester 1 / 28 hours)